From Google to Apple

 Siri is nearly strictly worse than Google Assistant.
 It can't answer questions like "What temperature do I need to cook chicken to?" or "Who played Alan in Tron Legacy?".
 Its best uses are for deep integrations like setting reminders or alarms.

-Ecosystem effects of Siri include surface-level interaction with native apps: setting reminders, playing music, controlling Home devices, etc.
+Ecosystem effects of Siri include interaction with native apps: setting reminders, playing music, controlling Home devices, etc.

 ✔ Google Assistant Routines → Shortcuts